apify/actor-whitepaper/pages/INPUT_SCHEMA.md

 # ./actor/INPUT_SCHEMA.json

+Defines structure of the input object accepted by the actor.
+It is stored in the default key-value store associated with the run.

 Changes to the previous version:
 - `formatVersion` instead of `schemaVersion`
 - define what is required at field level instead of having a separate property `"required": ["startUrls", "pageFunction"]`